preet-maiya/zipnews/frontend/Redux.md

         import { useSelector, useDispatch } from 'react-redux'

 2. Import the store and action creators to each component that requires the access of `currentState` and `changeState` reducer (make sure the path to them are correct). `changeState` is used to change the value of `currentState`.
-It requires a value as parameter, in this case the value of the the state that the user has clicked.
+It requires a value as parameter, in this case the value would be the name of the state that the user has clicked.

         import store from "../../../store/store";
         // the code below is used to import the reducor (function) to change the currentState